netgen/ibexa-site-api/docs/reference/configuration.rst

 Repository multisite installations, where single Repository contains Content intended for different siteaccesses.
 Typically, such siteaccesses are configured with different Content tree root Location IDs.
-The feature is implemented at the PHP API and Symfony Router level, and it will work automatically when enabled without requiring special considerations from the developer, both from PHP and Twig.
+The feature is implemented at the PHP API and Symfony Router level, and it will work automatically when enabled (true by default) without requiring special considerations from the developer, both from PHP and Twig.

 However, several caveats apply: